 How Grand Juries Work

-If the grand jury indicts a defendant based on the evidence presented, it returns a "true bill".
+If the grand jury indicts a defendant, it returns a "true bill."
 If the grand jury decides not to indict, it returns a "no bill."
-However, even if a grand jury doesn't indict, the prosecutor can return to the same grand jury and present additional evidence, get a new grand jury, or even file criminal charges regardless.
+The prosecutor can still file criminal charges even if the grand jury returns a "no bill," but can likely only proceed on misdemeanor charges.

 The Preliminary Hearing

-An attorney can provide crucial assistance regardless of where your case is in the process.
-Of course, retaining an attorney early on tends to have the best results.
-So, if you've been charged with a crime, you should contact an experienced criminal defense attorney as soon as possible to discuss the circumstances of your case.
+A criminal defense lawyer who knows the ins and outs of the criminal justice system can provide crucial assistance regardless of where your case is in the criminal process.
+If you've been charged with a crime, contact an experienced criminal defense attorney as soon as possible to discuss the circumstances of your case.